Tyrrhenian wall lizard

 The Tyrrhenian wall lizard (Podarcis tiliguerta) is a species of lizard in the family Lacertidae.
-The species is endemic to the islands Sardinia and Corsica.
+The species is native to the islands Corsica and Sardinia and their associated islets.
+There are ten recognized subspecies.

 Habitat

 The natural habitats of P. tiliguerta are temperate forests, temperate shrubland, Mediterranean-type shrubby vegetation, temperate grassland, rocky areas, sandy shores, arable land, pastureland, and rural gardens.

 Conservation status

 P. tiliguerta is not considered a threatened species by the IUCN.

 Subspecies

 Ten subspecies are recognized as being valid, including the nominotypical subspecies.